katademy-decks/kubernetes/README.md

 <details>
 <summary>
-<b>style="">List 3 components that every Kubernetes Node has</b>
+<b>List 3 components that every Kubernetes Node has</b>
 </summary>
-style="">1. <b>kubelet</b>, a process responsible for communication between the Kubernetes Master and the Node; it manages the Pods and the containers running on a machine.
+1. <b>kubelet</b>, a process responsible for communication between the Kubernetes Master and the Node; it manages the Pods and the containers running on a machine.
-2. <b>kube-proxy</b>, a proxy that maintains network rules on nodes.3.&nbsp; style="display: inline !important;"><b>container runtime </b>(like Docker) responsible for pulling the container image from a registry, unpacking the container, and running the application.
+2. <b>kube-proxy</b>, a proxy that maintains network rules on nodes.3.&nbsp;<div style="display: inline !important;"><b>container runtime </b>(like Docker) responsible for pulling the container image from a registry, unpacking the container, and running the application.

 <img src="paste-0d78f3f9993df127ff9365555478608a03a8904f.jpg">
 </details>